TZstatsADS/Fall2018-Project4-sec1--sec1proj4_grp2/lib/README.md

 #### confusion_prob_matrix.R:   for computation of confusion probabilit matrix

+-- computing confusion number of printed letter_i given the true letter_j.
+(Entries of confusion number matrix.)

+-- computing the number of a true letter.

--- computing confusion probabilit matrix.
+-- computing the confusion number matrix to calculate confusion probability matrix.

 #### detection.R:    for detection a text

 -- detecting words. garbage word --> TRUE, clean word --> FALSE.

--- detecting words vectors.
+-- detecting words vectors. output TRUE/FALSE vector with names are tokens.

--- detecting files.
+-- detecting files. output TRUE/FALSE vector with names are tokens.

 #### LDAlist.R:   for LAD model list, which would be used in calculating topic modeling probability for a candidate word